 C. God had given this woman her own measure of faith and now it needed to grow, (Romans 12:3).
 It seems however that a part of her faith was still clouded with a sense of ‘insecurity’ which hindered its growth.
 She felt difficult to trust the Lord wholeheartedly.
 She said “Did I ask my master for a son?
 Didn’t I say, Don’t mislead me?”
 Her faith needed some more work of refinement.
 Which is why God temporarily took the boy away from her.

-Lesson: Our faith needs to grow because discovering all the good things that God has for us is not always easy.
+Our faith needs to grow because discovering all the good things that God has for us is not always easy.
 Certain things come to pass quickly and easily while others don’t.
-At such times instead of waiting upon the Lord for answers it’s more convenient to give into feelings of insecurity, feel happy about what the Lord has already done for us and forget about the far greater things yet to come.
-In such occasions God takes the freedom to refine our faith.
-This brings us to the point how we should behave in times of refinement.
+At such times instead of waiting upon the Lord for answers, it’s more convenient to give in to feelings of insecurity, feel happy about what the Lord has already done for us and forget about the far greater things yet to come.
+In such occasions, God takes the freedom to refine our faith.
+This brings us to the point of how we should behave in times of refinement.

-B. We know that God honored her faith and her humble attitude because at the end he brought her son back to life.
-In the Bible the Shunammite woman is not the only one whose faith was refined.
+B. We know that God honored her faith and her humble attitude because, in the end, he brought her son back to life.
+In the Bible, the Shunammite woman is not the only one whose faith was refined.
 There was Abraham (Genesis 22:1-10), Job (Job 1:8-12), Mary (Luke 1:29), Joseph (Matthew 1:20), Zacharias (Luke 1:20) and many others.
 All of them walked through the painful process known as the refinement of their faith.
 Yet none of them turned their backs on God, (Job 1:22; Luke 1:38; Matthew 1:24)

 C. The outcome was God honored their faith.
 A great nation was born out of Abraham’s offspring (Genesis 22:17-18).
 God gave Job the honor of interceding for his friends and blessed the latter part of his life more than the former part (Job 42:7-9; Job 42:12).
 Elizabeth could boldly say that God took her shame away (Luke 1:25).

-A. Identify your comfort zone: Let me share with you a true story.
+Let me share with you a true story.
 I know a young man who works in a Pizza restaurant.
-Usually restaurants are open 7 days a week and this one was not an exception.
-Consequently this boy stopped coming to church because like any other employee he also had to work on Sundays, that is if he further wished to work there.
+Usually, restaurants are open 7 days a week and this one was not an exception.
+Consequently, this boy stopped coming to church because like any other employee he also had to work on Sundays, that is if he further wished to work there.
 This seemed to him fair enough for some time and it was his comfort zone.